 Floods, blackouts and gas shortages: Florida faces headwinds in the wake of hurricanes Helene and Milton

-By Ashley R. Williams, Brandon Miller, Zoe Sottile, Josh Campbell, Ella Nilsen and Dalia Faheid, CNN
+By Ashley R. Williams, Brandon Miller, Zoe Sottile, Josh Campbell, Ella Nilsen, Dalia Faheid and Alaa Elassar, CNN

-(CNN) — On a dark night, a fierce storm gave Florida a sharp blow to the head.
-Less than two weeks later, another tore through its heart.
+(CNN) — On a dark September night, a fierce storm jolted Florida with winds and torrential rainfall.
+Less than two weeks later, Hurricane Milton has roared through the state, mercilessly hampering recovery efforts already underway.

 The trail of destruction all the way from the Gulf to the Atlantic is vast.
 Flooded, blocked by fallen trees or damaged, impassable streets number in the hundreds.
 Exhausted emergency responders have rescued more than a thousand.
 And an already weakened power grid buckled for millions.